jruels/chef-essentials/labs/01-recipes/index.md

 What happened?

-## Install Web Server
+## Multi-resource recipe
-Now using the following resources write your own recipe that installs and configures a web server.
+Now using the following resources:
 * Package
 * File
 * Service

+Write your own recipe `setup.rb` that installs the `tree` and `ntp` packages, and populates `/etc/motd` with "This server is the property of..."

+We also want `ntp` service to run, and be enabled if the server reboots.

 If you need to refer back to the slides go ahead, but the recommended approach is to play around a bit and if you are stumped ask the instructor for assistance.